UncoolAsianDad/inkscape-timsav/README.md

 * Create some objects and convert all to paths:
 	* Select all text objects.
 	* Choose **Path | Object to Path**.
+* For score cuts make the path strike red #ff0000
 * Save as G-Code:
 	* **File | Save a Copy**.
 	* Select **TimSav G-Code (\*.gcode)**.